 17. Thinking Fast And Slow by Daniel Kahneman

-I only got round to listening to the unabridged audiobook recently after having it recommended by a client.
+I only listened to the unabridged audiobook recently in 2017 after having it recommended by a client.

-Kahneman is a giant in the fields of behavioral economics and the psychology of decision making.
+Kahneman is a giant (think Nobel Prize) in behavioural economics and the psychology of decision-making.
 This book demonstrates why.

-I love the way the author admits to how many times he’s screwed up by not recognizing his now cognitive biases and that he was using heuristics (shortcuts in thinking) rather than rational analysis.
+I love how the author admits to how many times he’s screwed up by not recognizing his now cognitive biases and that he was using heuristics (shortcuts in thinking) rather than rational analysis.

 18. When: The Scientific Secrets of Perfect Timing by Dan Pink

-Dan Pink does a great job of taking a load of research on topics as diffuse as motivation, critical thinking, and even sales and distilling it down into easy to read, highly informative and fun books.
+Dan Pink does a great job of taking a load of research on topics as diffuse as motivation, critical thinking, and even sales and distilling it into easy-to-read, highly informative and fun books.